spruceid/spruceid.dev/src/pages/index.md

 </details>
 <br />

-On the issuer side a verification method can be derived from the private key, that's not an option downstream.
-That's why DID Documents exist: to publish annotated key material that can be used to verify signatures in the world.
-Having resolved the issuer's DID, you now have the subset of its contents needed to verify a
+On the issuer side a verification method can be derived from the private key, since all the metadata and purpose context is on hand.
+Downstream, this has be to made available somehow, to make sure the key fetched is the one needed to verify the signature on a given credential.
+That's what DID Documents are for.
-credential: the "verification method" for checking the signatures on a VC.
+Having resolved the issuer's DID, you now have the subset of its contents needed to verify a credential: the "verification method" for checking the signatures on a VC.

 Spelled out step by step this sounds like a lot, but in practice DID resolution happens automatically once everything is up and running, as you already saw above.

 If you needed to do only the solution step for some reason, you could fetch a DID Document with a single DIDKit command as well, in any